Successfully further educate digitally

 3. requires high technical knowledge.

-Example: How is E-Learning Applied in Companies?
+Example: How is E-Learning used in companies?

 Top 3 Examples of E-Learning Concepts in Companies

-1. E-Learning as a Closed Online Course
+1. E-Learning as a self-contained online course

 2. a rough outline of what to expect in the course

-3. different chapters and varied learning content
+3. various chapters and diverse learning content

 4. a final test to assess knowledge